 Who can be held responsible for my auto accident injuries?

-Typically, another driver will be held responsible, usually for negligence but sometimes for intentional misconduct.
-However, in some cases a through investigation will reveal that there was another cause or contributing factor, beyond the other driver’s control.
+In some cases, a thorough investigation may reveal that there was another cause or contributing factor beyond the other driver’s control.
 This means that someone else will be held responsible in place of or in addition to the other driver.